monkeytypegame/monkeytype/CONTRIBUTING_BASIC.md

 ### Creating a Pull Request

 You can repeat the steps above for as many changes as needed.
-Once you are done making all your code changes and you have commited them to your branch, you are ready to make a pull request (PR).
+Once you are done making all your code changes and you have committed them to your branch, you are ready to make a pull request (PR).
 Go back to the main page of your forked repository.
 Ensure that your current branch (which is likely still master at this point) is up to date.
 You can do so by clicking the following button:

 Update branch:
 <img width="1552" alt="Screenshot showing how to update the fork to match the main Monkeytype repository" src="https://user-images.githubusercontent.com/83455454/149186547-5b9fe4fd-b944-4eed-a959-db43f96198bf.png">